ai-nikolai/simple_vllm/README.md

     num_generations=1,
     max_completion_tokens=100,
     temperature=0.0,
+    # other params are also possible have a look inside: simple_vllm/llm.py
     )

 # print response.
 print(responses[0]) #this will print the model output.
 ```

+---
 ### (C) - Nikolai Rozanov, 2025 - Present